trevor-moon/matlab-style-guide/style_guide.md

     );
 ```

-This is especially useful when there a multiple keyword/name-value arguments.
+This is especially useful when there are multiple keyword/name-value arguments.

 Multiline constructs (e.g., brackets, parenthesis) may either line up under the first non-whitespace character of the last line: